JamesTheHacker/passman/README.md

 Here's some tips to help keep you safe:

 * **NEVER SHARE YOUR PRIVATE KEY!**
-* When generating a PGP key ensure your password is very strong!
+* When generating a key ensure your password is very strong!
 The longer the better!
 * Backup your private and public keys onto physical media.
 If you're super paranoid print them off as QR codes and store them in a safe.
 * Make regular backups of password database/s in the event of system failure, nature disaster, etc.